The Shepherds Hut

-The hut is also equipped with power / USB sockets, bath robes, hair dryer, iron, ironing board, DVD monitor (HDMI and USB slots for your own devices), Bose Bluetooth speaker, fridge/freezer, microwave, kettle, toaster, caffetierre, pots n pans, playing cards, a few DVD’s, marshmallow toasting fork for the fire pit in the woods, coat rack with a grill beneath to allow any wet boots and coats do drip and dry.
-There’s a hosepipe outside to wash off excessive mud on your boots or bikes.
+The hut is also equipped with power / USB sockets, bath robes, hair dryer, iron, ironing board, DVD monitor (HDMI and USB slots for your own devices), Bose Bluetooth speaker, fridge/freezer, halogen oven, microwave, kettle, toaster, caffetiere, pots n pans, playing cards, a few DVD’s, marshmallow toasting fork for the fire pit in the woods, coat rack with a grill beneath to allow any wet boots and coats do drip and dry.
+There’s a hosepipe outside to wash off excessive mud on your dog, boots or bikes.
 Hot water is supplied by a small water heater over the copper sink and the shower is electric.
 The basin in the shower room only has a cold tap.

 Storage for your bags and clothes is at the end of the bed, either in or on top of the cupboard that items drop down in to, there is also a shelf above the TV and drawers under the bed too.

 Caledonian Cabins is entirely furnished by The Packhouse, from Farnham, England.
 This 400 year-old ex-hop kiln houses a unique mix of luxury homewares, vintage, antiques & garden furniture.
 There is the adjacent Bears Restaurant to enjoy some delicious food and drink during your experience.
 Visit The Packhouse for an exclusive 10% off your stay at Caledonian Cabins.